bwilkins812/VendingMachineDDWA/README.md

 # VendingMachineDDWA
 My SG Milestone 6 Summative:  Vending Machine (DDWA)

 In this project I demonstrated my proficiency in using JavaScript and jQuery to create a browser-based user interface for an existing web service.
 The user can enter money by pressing the appropriate buttons, select an item, and get correct change.
-The application also allows the user to get their change returned without a purchase and it decrements inventory on-hands appropriately and displays the message "Out of Stock" if the user tries to purchase an item with zero on-hand.
+The application also allows the user to get their change returned without a purchase and it decrements inventory on-hands appropriately and displays the message "SOLD OUT!!!" if the user tries to purchase an item with zero on-hand.

 ____________________________________________________________________________________________________________________